pu-shi/pu-shi.github.io/_pages/about.md

 Openings
 ---
-I am always looking for self-motivated students with solid mathematical background and research interests in optimization, machine learning, distributed algorithms, game theory, etc.
+We are always looking for self-motivated students with solid mathematical background and research interests in optimization, machine learning, distributed algorithms, game theory, etc.

 Group News